 Some birds will visit feeders year-round once they are familiar with the location of a dependable food supply.
 Birds are most easily attracted in winter, however, because natural food supplies are least abundant then.
 Feeders should be set up in late summer or early fall, then maintained through the winter and spring until natural food sources are again abundant.

 Once you begin feeding birds in the fall, you have make a commitment.
-A feeder often attracts more birds to an area that natural food sources can support.
+A feeder often attracts more birds to an area than natural food sources can support.
 Thus, if you stop feeding them, the birds might not be able to find enough food to survive.
 So, if you plan a vacation, be sure to have someone restock you feeder regularly while you are gone.

 What to Feed Birds

 Most birds that can be attracted to feeders are insect or seed eaters.
-Insect-eating species, such as chickadees and woodpeckers, are attracted by animal fats or suet.
+Insect-eating species, such as chickadees and woodpeckers, are attracted by animal fats or "suet."
 This can be obtained from the grocery store or trimmed from beef, pork, moose, caribou, or other wild meat.
 Fats that have a low water content are best in areas with severe cold, because they freeze at lower temperatures.

 Peanut butter, another fat, also attracts birds to feeders.
 Its sticky consistency occasionally causes problems for birds, so it should be mixed with melted animal fat and cornmeal or rolled oats.
 That expensive peanut butter will last longer if it is mixed with other ingredients, anyway.

 Seed-eating birds that can be attracted to feeders include pine siskins, sparrows, grosbeaks, redpolls, and crossbills.
 These species also eat suet, but seeds will attract them to your feeder.
 Unsalted sunflower seeds, thistle seeds, raw crushed peanuts, millet, scratch feed, various wild grains, and canary seeds are welcomed.
 Commercial wild bird seed mixes can be used, but they often contain filler seeds that are not eaten by many species.
-Often, you can mix your own wild bird food more economically.
+Often, you can mix your own "wild bird food" more economically.
 Seeds can be purchased from local feed, variety, and pet stores, or ordered from catalogs.
 When you first start your feeder, experiment with various seeds and find out which are preferred by the birds in your area.